BenchLabs/bench-technology-handbook/technology-principles.md

-# Technology Principles
+# Technology, Product & Design (TPD) Principles

-This page is a reference for the Technology principles and their supporting assertions.
+This page is a reference for the TPD principles and their supporting assertions.

 - _[Watch Blake describe this system in a video.](https://www.instagram.com/tv/CHyqMh8hTVW/)_
 - _[Read the guide on how to use these principles.](culture-and-principles.md)_